polyphony-chat/docs/SPECIFICATION.md

 ## 5. Encryption

-The Polyphony protocol offers end-to-end encryption for messages via Message Layer Security (MLS).
-Polyphony protocol compliant servers take on the role of both an Authentication Service and a Delivery Service in context of MLS.
+Polyproto offers end-to-end encryption for messages via Message Layer Security (MLS). polyproto compliant servers take on the role of both an Authentication Service and a Delivery Service in context of MLS.

 Message Layer Security (MLS) is a cryptographic protocol that provides confidentiality, integrity, and authenticity guarantees for group messaging applications.
 MLS builds on top of the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/) and [X3DH](https://signal.org/docs/specifications/x3dh/) to provide these security guarantees.